 The interior of the Canik TP9SFx trigger guard itself is huge so if you’re shooting with gloves in cold weather or for a tactical application the gloves shouldn’t interfere with your ability to reach the trigger.

-There is also a 1913 rail on the front of the dust cover allowing you to mount lights or lasers like the TLR1 or the Olight PL2.
+There is also a 1913 rail on the front of the dust cover to mount lights or lasers like the TLR1 or the Olight PL2.

 Canik TP9SFx Accessories

+Considering how well set up the gun is from the factory that’s a surprise.
 If you want to get base plates for the Canik TP9SFx you can purchase them from Taylor Freelance.